AutoNation - Growth Through Share Buybacks

-In this article we are going to examine a few different aspects of this company.
+In this article, we are going to examine a few different aspects of this company.
 We are going to look at the different segments and how they contribute to revenue and gross profit.
-We also show the huge impact the share buyback programs had not only on the earnings per share, but also on the stock price and finally offer an outlook for the future as well as an intrinsic value calculation.
+We also show the huge impact the share buyback programs had not only on the earnings per share but also on the stock price and finally offer an outlook for the future as well as an intrinsic value calculation.

 AutoNation - Diversified automobile retailer?

 It is not very surprising that AutoNation is mostly known for selling new and used vehicles as these two account for 78% of revenue (new vehicles: 54.2% and used vehicles: 24.2%).
-But AutoNation also has a third segment called “parts and service” where they offer automotive repair and maintenance service as well as wholesale parts and collision business.
+But AutoNation also has a third segment called “parts and service” where it offers automotive repair and maintenance service as well as wholesale parts and collision business.
 This segment currently accounts for 16.5% of generated revenue.
 The fourth and last segment is "finance and insurance" (including vehicle service and other protection products as well as the arranging of financing for vehicle purchases through third-party finance sources) and accounts for 4.4% of revenue.
 Despite some fluctuations in revenue distribution, the four segments have been more or less stable since 2009.

 Source: Own work

-If we take a closer look we also see that new and used vehicles account for 78% of revenue, but only for about 28% of gross profit.
-Finance and insurance is only accounting for 4.3% of revenue, but for 24.5% of gross profit and the biggest part of gross profit (47.3%) stems from “parts and service”.
-Like in the revenue distribution chart above we can state, that gross profit distribution also stayed pretty stable.
+If we take a closer look, we also see that new and used vehicles account for 78% of revenue, but only for about 28% of gross profit.
+Finance and insurance is only accounting for 4.3% of revenue, but for 24.5% of gross profit, and the biggest part of gross profit (47.3%) stems from “parts and service”.
+Like in the revenue distribution chart above, we can state that gross profit distribution also stayed pretty stable.
 Only the segment “finance and insurance” accounted for 15.9% back in 2009 and accounts now for 24.5% of gross profit.

 Source: Own work

 It would be best for AutoNation to focus on “parts and service” as well as “finance and insurance” for several reasons.
-As we already mentioned they account for most of current gross profit but they also contributed most to the growth of gross profit since 2009.
+As we already mentioned, they account for most of current gross profit and they also contributed most to the growth of gross profit since 2009.
 Gross margins are also significantly higher.
 New and used cars only have a gross margin of 5-6% - parts (43.9%) and finance (86.6%) have much higher gross margins and especially “finance and insurance” grew 164.33% in gross profit since 2009.

 Source: Own work